Scholarships at Johns Hopkins

 The Hodson Trust Scholarship

 These scholarships are given out by the Hodson Trust to fewer than twenty first-year students each year.
 Recipients are selected based on their demonstrated potential for academic and personal success as well as leadership.
-If the student maintains a grade point average of 3.0 during the academic year, the scholarship will be automatically renewed the following year.
+If the student maintains a grade point average 3.0 during the academic year, the scholarship will be automatically renewed the following year.

 The value of the scholarship will be maintained at its original level for the duration of the recipient’s time spent earning an undergraduate degree.
 Every first-year student who submits an application for admission to the university will have their name considered for the Hodson Trust Scholarship.
 It is not necessary to submit a separate application.